IsaacHair/map25.2/BiggieCheese/readme.txt

 	but, for the most part, the heavy lifting is left to gcc when it compiles the bastardized file.
 	- note that this version no longer has a singly linked list
+	*** It has a doubly linked list instead; still have to be able to dynamically add or remove lines;
+	the difference is that this list doesn't have nested lists within it
+	*** depth is an absolute measure of line depth as no macros need to be inserted, so you don't have to worry about this value being wrong; gcc will do the heavy lifting